By Rachelle Lappinen

 Remember, being a stay-at-home-mother is one of the hardest jobs, and a job that is rich in transferable skills:

 This is not a full and comprehensive list of transferable skills a mother gains through raising children and running a household.
-Just Google "Stay-At-Home-Mom Transferable Skills" and you will find many more!
+Just Google "stay-st-home-mom transferable skills" (with the quotation marks), and you will find many more!